 Find and write down the things that make us happy, then monitor our happiness factors every few months.

-🗝 Being happy will help us to enjoy our learning and be okay with the obstacles that we encounter.
+🗝 Being happy will help us enjoy our learning and be okay with the obstacles we encounter.

-🗝 At what time in the day that we are most productive?
+🗝 At what time in the day are we most productive?

 In the mornings?
 In the afternoons?
 At nights?
 Around what time?